The appraisal process is an evaluation that generates an opinion of value.

 To deal with an estate.

-The purpose of a home inspection is to investigate the structure of the property from bottom to top.
+The purpose of a home inspection is to evaluate the structure of the property from foundation to top.

-For the most part, a home inspection report will discuss the amenities and the requirements of the house: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, accessible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+Usually, a home inspection report will discuss the amenities and the necessities of the house: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

 Delivering a defensible and careful analysis, an appraisal will give a clear opinion of value.